Ditch and switch: Tips for a toxin free home

 The environment, and the future of our environment.

 These are all great reasons to make a small change and kick those toxins to the curb!
 According to Global Stewards, more than 85,000 synthetic chemicals are used in everyday life and a large majority of them have never been properly tested for safety.
-When it comes to cleaning products, even those labeled “green” or “natural” can’t always be trusted.
+When it comes to cleaning products, even those labelled “green” or “natural” can’t always be trusted.
 A documentary on Netflix called The Human Experiment, informs us there are thousands of untested chemicals in our everyday products.
 Many of these chemicals (like sudsing agents, ammonia and fragrances) can cause all sorts of trouble – from itchy and irritated skin, to dizziness and respiratory issues, to more serious health risks like kidney damage and even cancer.
 Do we have your attention yet?

 Where to start